ErvinC256/ecommerce-microservices-backend/README.md

      mvn spring-boot:run
      ```

-#### Docker (for each microservice: use application-prod.properties, use MySQL syntax in data.sql, use MySQL dependency in pom.xml):
+#### Docker (for each project: use application-prod.properties, use MySQL syntax in data.sql, use MySQL dependency in pom.xml):

 1. **Rebuild Jar Files:**
    - Before running Docker Compose, ensure that jar files for each microservice are rebuilt.
 Navigate to each microservice project folder and run: